 Fortunately for me, Koreans have the habit of omitting the subject in their sentences.
 It makes things a lot simpler.

-Janis is my cousin.
+Julie is my cousin.
 She’s barely a year older than me, and her house was a fifteen-minute drive away from mine, so we spent a lot of time playing together as children.
-I grew up calling her ‘姐姐’ (jie jie) – Janis 姐姐, actually, since she’s my cousin and not my actual sister.
+I grew up calling her ‘姐姐’ (jie jie) – Julie 姐姐, actually, since she’s my cousin and not my actual sister.

 We were close up until high school.
 We became very busy with our studies then, and since we went to different schools, we barely saw each other.
 By the time we started attending college, we had drifted apart completely.
 We went from begging my parents to let me stay over every time we visited to struggling with small talks at family gatherings.